Enabling Approximate Joint Sampling in Diffusion LMs: Related Work

 \section{Related Work}

-\paragraph{Diffusion language models} Discrete diffusion language models (LMs)~\cite{sahoo2024simple,shi2024simplified,lou2023discrete} serve as a promising alternative to auto-regressive (AR) LMs.
-Large diffusion LMs~\cite{ye2025dream,nie2025large} competing with the AR counterparts are based on an absorbing-state Markov process, which noises tokens into a ``masked" state.
-Masked diffusion language models can also be considered as mask denoisers ~\cite{zheng2024masked}.
-Discrete Copula Diffusion~\cite{liu2024discrete} uses both AR and diffusion models in tandem to get final logits which have the best of both worlds (future conditioned and joint probabilities).
-One line of work focuses on how to select the next token to unmask and propose trainable planners for achieving the best downstream performance~\cite{peng2025path,liu2024think}.
-Apart from diffusion language models, we also mention other work closely related to this paradigm such as any-order auto-regressive models~\cite{shih2022training}, among others ~\cite{sahoo2025esoteric, chao2025beyond}
+\paragraph{Diffusion language models} Discrete diffusion language models (LMs)~\cite{sahoo2024simple,shi2024simplified,lou2023discrete} are a promising alternative to auto-regressive (AR) LMs.
+Large diffusion LMs~\cite{ye2025dream,nie2025large} competing with the AR counterparts are based on an absorbing-state Markov process, which noises tokens into a ``masked" state. ~\citet{zheng2024masked} show that masked diffusion language models can also be considered as mask denoisers.
+In order to further the capabilities of diffusion LMs~\citet{liu2024discrete, israel2025accelerating} propose to use both AR and diffusion models in tandem to get final logits which have the best of both auto-regressive and diffusion worlds (future conditioned and joint probabilities).
+Other works try to resolve the pressing challenges of diffusion language models. ~\citet{rout2025anchored} show that latent conditioning on important "anchor" tokens leads to much better performance.

-\paragraph{Efficient decoding for language models} Prior work has proposed techniques for speeding up diffusion language models by introducing KV cache and adaptive decoding of confident tokens~\cite{wu2025fast, israel2025accelerating}.
-These works leverage the confidence score of the diffusion model or an off-the-shelf AR model to decide how many tokens to commit often speeding up inference.
-Speculative decoding is a popular paradigm for provably accelerating auto-regressive models~\cite{leviathan2023fast}.
-Prior work on this has developed drafter techniques which heavily inspire our method~\cite{li2025eagle,li2024eagle,liu2024deepseek, zhang2024learning}.
-Prior work also introduces unrolling the draft model during training (to better align test and train) which we use in our work~\cite{li2025eagle,liu2024deepseek, zhang2024learning}.
-Recent work also proposes speculative decoding for any-order models~\cite{guo2025reviving}.
+\paragraph{Parallel Token Generation} Prior work has proposed techniques for speeding up auto-regressive language models by decoding multiple tokens for each forward pass of the auto-regressive (AR) model~\cite{samragh2025your, li2025eagle,li2024eagle,liu2024deepseek, zhang2024learning}.
+These techniques are used in a speculative decoding paradigm ~\cite{leviathan2023fast} where the generated tokens are verified before accepting them. ~\citet{israel2025accelerating, guo2025reviving} propose methods very similar to speculative decoding for non-AR with the goal of improving token latency.
+These works leverage the confidence score of the diffusion model or an off-the-shelf AR model to decide how many tokens to commit often speeding up inference. ~\citet{campbell2025self, arriola2025encoder} train specialized models which are cheaper to infer.
+At a high level they consider a "encoder" backbone along with an "decoder" model.
+Our work instead proposes parallel decoding as joint sampling from the underlying distribution of diffusion model.